rali-udem/jsRealB/README.md

     * `tests-dev.js` : `node.js` application that loads `jsRealB.js` from the `dist` directory and an internal script that displays the realization of a few examples.
     * `web-dev.html` : load `tests-dev.js` in a web page, thus allowing interactive testing.
 Ideally should use a local web server so that the module loading can be done.
     * `webpack.config.cjs` : configuration file for building the `jsRealB.js` package in the `dist` directory
-    * `.vscode` : hidden file configuration for Visual Studio Code
+    * `.vscode` : hidden directory containing configuration for Visual Studio Code

 ## Demos